KristofferHebert/phaser-express/README.md

 Collect Green potions to move faster.
 Yellow and Red potions will slow you down.
 Gain the highest score possible in 1 minute.
 Compete for highest score on leaderboard.

-## Developer
+## Current Developer
 - Kristoffer Hebert

 ## Original developers
-This game was originally developed for Playfab Hackathon 2015.
+This game was originally developed for Seattle Playfab Hackathon 2015.
 The project has been refactored and continued by Kristoffer Hebert.

 - Yonas Berhe
 - Louis Vichy